sunny-erika/EngII_Assignment02/README.md

 I could imagine using overloaded functions that allow additional parameters to be passed.
 Those parameters could be similar to the Initialization used in cConstantBuffer for example: cResult Initialize_platformSpecific( const void* const i_initialData ); and this function could be called using the preprocessor defines like I used during this assignment

+It took me about 17 hours to complete this assignment.